RamenDR/ramen/test/README.md

   managed clusters with Ceph storage.

 - `regional-dr-external.yaml` - A starting point for creating
-   environemnt for testing regional DR using with external storage.
+   environment for testing regional DR using with external storage.

 ### drenv development environments